 - In regards to Dooku.
 When Padmé states her belief that he was behind the attempt on her life, Mace says that Dooku would never try to assassinate anyone due to his sense of honor.
 We hate to break it to you, Mace, but...

 - Zig-Zagged in regards to Anakin.
 Mace is wary of Anakin from the start and straight up tells Yoda and Obi-Wan he doesn't trust him.
-While Anakin does actually end up betraying the Jedi, part of the reason for this was because of Mace and some of the other Council members never trusting or supporting him, inadvertently pushing him away and into Palpatine's influence.
+While Anakin does actually end up betraying the Jedi Order, part of the reason for this was because of Mace and some of the other Council members never trusting or supporting him, inadvertently pushing him away and into Palpatine's influence.

 - Jerkass Has a Point:

 - Deconstructed.
 Just because a Jerkass Has a Point doesn't mean He is Right.
-Although Mace did make a valid statement that Anakin was not fit to be trained as a Jedi, other Jedi (Obi-Wan, Qui-Gon, Ahsoka, and even Yoda) reached out to Anakin and urged him to improve himself.
+Although Mace did make a valid statement that Anakin was not fit to be trained as a Jedi, other Jedi (Obi-Wan, Qui-Gon, Ahsoka, and Yoda) reached out to Anakin and urged him to improve himself.
 By the time that Mace made his distrust of Anakin well-known, Anakin had proved himself a worthy Jedi several times over.
 In fact, it's Mace's stated lack of trust that indirectly makes Anakin easy prey to Darth Sidious' manipulations.

 - He does have a more valid point about killing Darth Sidious in Revenge of the Sith.
-Anakin argues he should be spared to stand trial (mostly for his own selfish reasons), but Mace argues back that Sidious is "too dangerous to be left alive" he's got so much influence over the Senate he could arguably get himself off, or escape to continue the war.
-They arguably have enough evidence to justify that they killed him in self-defence as he confessed to being a Sith Lord to Anakin, killed three Jedi Masters, and tried to kill Mace after violently resisting arrest.
+Anakin argues he should be spared to stand trial (mostly for his own selfish reasons), but Mace argues back that Sidious is "too dangerous to be left alive" he's got so much influence over the Senate he could very well get himself off, or escape to continue the war.
+They probably have enough evidence to justify that they killed him in self-defense as he confessed to being a Sith Lord to Anakin, killed three Jedi Masters, and tried to kill Mace after violently resisting arrest.
 Unfortunately, this only ends up helping Sidious in the long run when he brands the Jedi as traitors, as well as convincing the deeply conflicted Anakin to side with the Sith Lord.

 - Kick the Dog: Instead of trying to reason with Boba about the circumstances of his father's death (that the latter was a natural casualty of war for attacking Republic forces, working with the leader of the Separatists, and the fact that Jango had tried to murder him first), Windu effectively tells the boy to deal with the fact that he wasn't able to complete his revenge and move on.
 Naturally, this had the opposite effect and by the time of the Original Trilogy, Boba is one of the most feared bounty hunters in the galaxy and a frequent associate of Darth Vader.

-- Knight In Sour Armor: Mace is far more cynical than Yoda to the point that he was distinctly unwilling to trust either Anakin or the Senate's legal system in Revenge of the Sith.
+- Knight In Sour Armor: Mace is far more cynical than Yoda to the point where he was distinctly unwilling to trust either Anakin or the Senate's legal system in Revenge of the Sith.

 - Knight Templar: Somewhat downplayed as Mace lacks the self-righteousness of many of the other Jedi, but he believes in unquestionably upholding the peace of the Republic, even if it means breaking the Jedi Code.
 Palpatine ends up playing this against him, making him appear to be a lawless assassin trying to kill a helpless old man.